mithraiclabs/PsyLendCPIExamples/Architecture.md

     * the loan account stores the balance of loan notes,
     * the collateral account stores the balance of deposit notes used as collateral.

-  These accounts are all PDAs derived per user per reserve, and the Jet Market acts as the token acount authority.
+  These accounts are all PDAs derived per user per reserve, and the Psy Market acts as the token acount authority.
 * Reserve Accounts - Each reserve has the following derived accounts:
     * vault - holds the reserve's actual token assets, not to be confused with PsyFi Vaults,